Home > Our Products > English Assessments > Writing Test

 The G-TELP Writing Test complements the General Tests of Language Proficiency (G-TELP™) in assessing the English proficiency of non-native English speakers.
 Together, these tests form a powerful battery of measuring tools that can help people achieve higher levels of proficiency in the English language.

-There is therefore a need for a formally administered test that can measure the level of a non-native speaker's practical English-writing effectiveness, and whose results can serve as a progressive basis for improvement.
+Therefore, there is a need for a formally administered test that can measure the level of a non-native speaker's practical English writing proficiency, and whose results can serve as a progressive basis for improvement.

 ITSC created the G-TELP Writing Test to evaluate non-native English writers' ability to use written English in everyday situations.
 This assessment can help non-native speakers improve their English writing skills and build their confidence.